dsnn/dsnn.github.io/README.md

 ## TODO

+- rename website to dsnn.io
+- cleanup test posts
+- install and configure gh-pages for release managment
-- Dark mode toggle
+- dark mode toggle
-- Add Normalize.css
+- add Normalize.css
-- Logo blinks on navigate, something that can be fixed?
+- logo blinks on navigate, something that can be fixed?
-- Test image Optimizations
+- test image Optimizations
-- Serviceworker? (this is not a PWA but fun with all green in lighthouse)
+- serviceworker? (this is not a PWA but fun with all green in lighthouse)

 ## Links